 The Douglas fir has silvery green needles, which are aromatic when disturbed.
 The cones measure 4-5 inches long with a golden brown hue and have three-pronged bracts, which are unlike any other tree.
 The bark is grey to brown with deep crevices and distinct segments.
 This is a coniferous evergreen that survives year-round.

 The balsam fir typically grows up to 60 feet tall and 25 feet wide (at the base) when cultivated and 80-90 feet tall in a natural setting.
-It grows in a pyramidal shape with blue-green needles that have a silvery underside, which emits a strong fragrance when disturbed.
+It grows in a pyramidal shape with blue-green needles with a silvery underside, emitting a strong fragrance when disturbed.

 Balsam fir tree cones measure 3-4 inches and grow upward, starting as a unique dark purple shade, which lightens to brown as it matures.
 The bark is smooth and gray, often mottled with darker gray resin blisters that look similar to raised scars.
 This is a coniferous evergreen that survives year-round.